 The County of San Bernardino, Department of Airports is working under RWQCB CAO No. R8-2008-0064, which requires the County to define the lateral and vertical extent of the plume and prepare a remedial action plan.
 Beginning in 2007, Tetra Tech, the consultant to the County, conducted several off-site plume characterization studies to delineate the areal and vertical extent of the plume.
 Since 2003, the County has conducted quarterly monitoring events at their monitoring wells.
-Conclusions from this monitoring program can be found in reports posted on the Regional Board's GeoTracker website.
+Conclusions from this monitoring program can be found in reports posted on the RWQCB's GeoTracker website.
+In November 2013, Tetra Tech submitted the Semiannual Groundwater Monitoring Report, Winter and Spring 2013, Chino Airport Groundwater Assessment, San Bernardino County, California.

 Watermaster has also collected samples from dedicated monitoring wells and private wells in and around the Chino Airport plume area.
-The County and Watermaster have been sharing these investigation data so that both parties can utilize a robust data set for plume characterization.
 Watermaster has used its calibrated groundwater model to estimate cleanup times and contaminant concentrations in the Chino Creek Well Field (CCWF).
 This work will be updated, given new information about the extent of contamination, subsurface hydrogeology, well performance, and the need for habitat sustainability in the Prado Basin.